Axel3246/Smart-TrafficAgent-TEC/README.md

 ### What If I Want A New Set Of Data?

 Simple!
 Just repeat <strong>step one</strong> and you're good to go!
+<p align="right">(<a href="#readme-top">Take me up!</a>)</p>

+## That's a Wrap!

 Congratulations!
 You have correctly setup a local copy of the project.
 Start experimenting!
+If you found this repository interesting, don't forget to star or fork it, it's highly appreciated :)!

-_For more examples, images, and models please refer to the [Documentation] of the project!(https://drive.google.com/drive/folders/14CkqHgOAIuTdzL1cLgOgP30bt8ABbcis?usp=sharing)_
+_For more examples, images, and models please refer to the project's [Documentation](https://drive.google.com/drive/folders/14CkqHgOAIuTdzL1cLgOgP30bt8ABbcis?usp=sharing)_

 <p align="right">(<a href="#readme-top">Take me up!</a>)</p>